Bink (music producer)

-Roosevelt Harrell III (born February 20, 1972) professionally known as Bink is an American hip hop producer from Norfolk, Virginia, who is noted for his work with Roc-A-Fella Records artists.
-His most high-profile work has been Jay-Z's critically acclaimed album The Blueprint, for which he produced three tracks, including the first and last tracks on the album.
+Roosevelt Harrell III (born February 20, 1972), known professionally as Bink, is an American hip hop producer from Norfolk, Virginia, who is noted for his work with Roc-A-Fella Records artists.
+His most high-profile work has been Jay-Z's critically acclaimed album The Blueprint, for which he produced three tracks.
 He is sometimes credited as Bink! or Bink Dog.
 In 2011, Bink and American-reggae artist Atiba finished a collaborative album titled Foreigner.
 A release date for the project has yet to be announced.